 - Chelsea Physic Garden: Founded in 1673 for the cultivation of medicinal plants, today the garden contains a Garden of World Medicine and a Pharmaceutical Garden

 - The Kyoto Japanese Garden in Holland Park: Created as a "strolling garden" in 1991, plants and pruning techniques are carefully selected and maintained to reflect this style

-- Charlton House Peace Garden: In 2006, one of Charlton House's original walled gardens was opened to the public.
-It was dedicated as a Peace Garden in support of Amnesty International's Stop Violence Against Women campaign
+- Charlton House Peace Garden: Among Charlton House's expansive grounds, the original walled garden is dedicated as a Peace Garden in support of Amnesty International's Stop Violence Against Women campaign

 - Fulham Palace: The palace's spectacular gardens include an 18th-century walled garden and a variety of rare shrubs.
 Look out for The Bishops' Tree – a carved cedarwood sculpture

 - Chiswick House Gardens: These London gardens were designed in the 18th century by William Kent.
 Kent's idealised vision of the Italian countryside transformed British landscape gardening.
-The gardens are still being restored, but are well worth a visit
+The gardens were lovingly restored in 2010, and are well worth a visit

 - The Garden Museum: Complete your exploration of London gardens by visiting this museum devoted to British gardening history, with an extraordinary garden of its own.
 This fine reproduction of a 17th-century knot garden boasts historically authentic plants and ornamentation.